bazmurphy/tanstack-query-events/README.md

 Instead, this object also has a `mutate` **property which is extremely important because this is now a function which you can call anywhere in this component to actually send this request** because as mentioned, `useMutation`, unlike `useQuery` **does not automatically send this request when this component here is rendered but instead only when you tell it to send that request** which you do with help of that `mutate` function.

 And it's of course here in handleSubmit where we want to send that request.
 Here we can call `mutate` and then in this case, pass the form data to `mutate`.
-Now we actually have to change the form data a little bit to have the right format for the backend, so we'll wrap it in an `object` where we have an `event` `property` which holds my form data as a `value`.
+Now we actually have to change the form data a little bit to have the right format for the backend, so we'll wrap it in an `object` where we have an `event` `property` which holds our form data as a `value`.
 And of course, the exact shape of data you want to send here depends on the shape of data you are getting in your application and the shape of data your backend wants.

 We will make sure that we are sending the data exactly as required by the backend.
 This will send this request whenever this form is submitted and it will do so with help of `TanStack Query`.
 So if we now save this and go back and enter some test information and we click create, nothing happens, well it makes sense that nothing happens because we haven't written any code that would do anything after sending that request.